Los Angeles Angels Logo

 Los Angeles Angels Logo 2016-Present

-The current version is a repetition of the previous one, which dates back to 2005-2015.
-It was adopted after the approval of a different team name – a shorter one.
-Since then, it has not changed even once, because it meets the main criteria: modernity, laconicism, and capacity.
-That is, despite the minimum of details, it conveys maximum information.
+The current version repeats the previous one from 2005 to 2015.
+It was adopted after the approval of a shorter team name.
+Since then, it has not changed once, as it meets the main criteria of modernity, conciseness, and capacity.
+That is, despite the minimum of details, it conveys the maximum information.

-The emblem contains an image of a large “A.” At the top of the massive letter, there is a halo, which remains a hint of belonging to the “angels.”
-In the middle part of the sign, there are sharp protrusions found in Old English symbols.
-Small notches are visible in the lower zone.
-Together with a halo, the whole letter is outlined along the edge with a dark blue stripe.
+The emblem contains the image of a large letter “A.” At the top of the massive letter is a halo, which remains a hint of belonging to the “angels.”
+Sharp protrusions are found in the middle of Old English symbols.
+In the lower area, there are small notches.
+Along with the halo, the entire letter is outlined by a dark blue stripe.

 Font and Colors